logdna/logspout/README.md

 ### Environment Variables

-The following variables can be used to tune the `LogSpout` for the specific use case.
+The following variables can be used to tune `LogSpout` for specific use cases.

 #### Log Router Specific